tBlabs/CV/README.md

 - Test driven development (high unit tests coverage)
 - Development of frontend components using Typescript and IoC
 - e2e automatic tests (cypress)

+**Technologies used:** C#, .Net 4.5, .Net Core 3.1, Typescript 3.8, React 16, MsSql, Entity Framework, Frontend, Backend, TDD, XUnit, cypress, inversify

+# Appendix #A2

+**Project details @ Societe Generale**

+Application for banking transactions in C# .NET Core.
+- Design based on MVC and few independent CRON processes.
+- Developed unit and integration tests for components.
+- On a client side: visual designer for process flow

+**Technologies used:** C#, .Net Core 2, MsSql, Entity Framework, Backend, TDD, XUnit, Quartz

+# Appendix #A1

+**Projectt details @ Gogoapps**

+Kind of Uber for a heavy trucks.
+App written in Node with Typescript and React.
+- Design based on CQRS, REST API, Socket.io and MongoDb,
+- Development driven by unit and e2e tests,
+- Two clients: web and mobile (android)

+**Technologies used:** Node, Typescript, MongoDb, SocketIO, inversify, React, Backend, Frontend, Push notifications

 ----------------------------------------------------------------------------------------

 *I hereby give consent for my personal data included in my application to be processed by anyone for the purpose of current and future recruitment processes under the Personal Data Protection Act.
 I provide my personal data voluntarily understanding that without it a proper recruitment process is deemed impossible.*